 In communities, we should be mindful that music can play a serious role in the development of young minds and establishment of value systems.
 Since colonial days, older Americans have been concerned with the messages in music.
 It seems that some current artists/entertainers inadvertently lead the youth down a negative path.
 But, old people were once young people and our parents had issues with Prince, AC/DC, Rick James etc.

 Proper Context: People can listen to any music in its proper context.
 It’s art; it’s entertainment.
-If you stand on a strong moral foundation, exposure to ideas from music wouldn’t change who you are dramatically.
-We loved Prince and still love him but I never worn eyeliner or a Captain Crunch Pirate coat.
+If you stand on a strong moral foundation, exposure to ideas from music wouldn’t dramatically change who you are.
+We loved Prince and still love him but I never wore eyeliner or a Captain Crunch Pirate coat.
 Early rap gave urban youth an opportunity to battle with words and dance.
 Later, the gangsta rap of N.W.A. and Tupac explained the problems of some urban youth in a useful way.
 Again, the proper context was kids speaking about their circumstances and that’s why the L.A. riots were foretold by N.W.A. and Ice Cube.

 N.W.A. was art imitating life.
 As middle-aged parents, the living members of N.W.A. (rest in peace Eazy-E) have their children and grandchildren in safe, comfortable environments—gated communities with cul-de-sacs.
 They want better for their kids and prisoners generally want better for their families also.

 When real money came into the rap culture, the whole game changed.
 People would do or say anything to make more cash…with no regard for societal effects.
 Kids from good families made hardcore changes to their vibes to get a record deal.
-It was life imitating art to the point that many college students (black, white, brown and yellow) can be distinguished from common thugs and street walkers.
+It was life imitating art to the point that many college students (black, white, brown and yellow) can’t be distinguished from common thugs and street walkers.
 As Gil Scott Heron said about another matter “it’s the ultimate realization of the inmates running the asylum.”
-But, it this case the asylum is the whole community.
+But, in this case, the asylum is the whole community.
 Senior citizens lock themselves inside their modest homes and dare say a word about the kids with no shirts across the street blasting filth that would make the devil blush.

-School kids seek to emulate pimps and pushers rather positive, law-abiding members of the community.
-Rap videos actually have some youth ignoring education and training because the million they plan to make in the hip hop culture will be much easier.
+School kids seek to emulate pimps and pushers rather than positive, law-abiding members of the community.
+Rap videos actually have some youth ignoring education and training because the millions they plan to make in the hip hop culture will be much easier.
 Of course, a person who develops expensive taste without money soon considers illegal money-making options.

 Understand, hip hop is a culture—not just music.
 It’s a way of life that involves dress and speech.
 Lord have mercy on my community because too many kids are spending their formative years ignoring the foundations of a healthy family, career and home.
 Instead, they are making themselves less employable if not unemployable—really, these fools are deployable.
 Hey, we had wild phases in our youth but most activities didn’t have permanent consequences.
 “NowhatI’msayin…Nowhati’msayin..naw meen.”

 Of course, I am talking about the negative section of the hip hop culture and the positive section would be my selection if I was young today.
 I recently listened to a Breakfast Club radio interview with Kanye West.
 When Charlemagne told West that he should go where he is “celebrated not tolerated,” I thought about my community and both major political parties but we aren’t going there.
-When West said he listens to advise from Jay-Z and musical cues from new rappers, Charlemagne said that the Bible teaches “Old men for counsel; young men for war.”
+When West said he listens to advice from Jay-Z and musical cues from new rappers, Charlemagne said that the Bible teaches “Old men for counsel; young men for war.”

 1 Kings 12:8 But he forsook the counsel of the old men, which they had given him, and consulted with the young men that were grown up with him, and which stood before him.